 Step 10 (Optional): MO NIDD Uplink Data Notification

 When the SCEF receives the MO NIDD Uplink Data Notification, it finds the corresponding T8 Destination Address (URI) of the IN-CSE based on the NIDD Configuration that has been successfully performed.
-The SCEF then forwards the oneM2M primitive carried in the MO NIDD Uplink Data Notification to the IN-CSE configured as follows.
+The SCEF then forwards the oneM2M primitive carried in the MO NIDD Uplink Data Notification to the IN-CSE configured as follows:

-An HTTP POST method is used
+An HTTP POST method is used.

 URI is set to {notification_uri}.
 The {notification_uri} is configured by the IN-CSE in the NIDD Configuration Request.